 Resigning from a job

-Should you decide to resign your job during the term of your employment, you will need to give written notice of your intention to leave in accordance with the notice period in your contract.
+Should you decide to resign your job during the term of your employment, you will need to give written notice of your intention to leave.
+You must take the notice period in your contract into account.

 If you have a fixed-term (temporary) contract, then neither you nor your employer can end the employment earlier than the end date unless the contract includes a clause that provides for your earlier resignation and notice period.
 If your fixed-term contract has such a clause, submit your notice to resign accordingly.
 Always give notice in writing, via email or registered letter.